commit-it-simple/commit-it-simple.github.io/index.markdown

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://tools.ietf.org/html/rfc2119).

-Git-Conga messages SHALL be written in the format below:
+Git-By-Numbers messages SHALL be written in the format below:

     [OPTIONAL breaking ]<type>[ OPTIONAL (<scope>)]: <description>